 Clean and dry the jars before starting to dab white acrylic paint on them with the help of a sponge.
 This white acrylic paint will serve as the base color.
 Paint the areas you like or create zones by covering a few selected areas with masking tapes.
 Start making the pattern and use a black permanent marker or acrylic paint to draw.
 Then let it dry.

 Now, prepare other colors to fill in your outlined pattern.
 You can even use a nail art dotting pen tool to easily fill colors on the surface of the glass and create perfect dots.
 Put aside and let it dry completely before it can be used for keeping your craft supplies.

 Ready to bring an Indonesian atmosphere to your home with these Batik-inspired decorations?
 Try working on these DIY ideas one by one and don’t put too much pressure on yourself to finish them, because you’ve got plenty of time.
 Don’t forget to relax, breathe, and stay positive.
-Make sure you have your bucket list prepared, so when it’s finally safe to go outside, you can again see the Wonderful Indonesia with your own eyes.
-Till then, stay at home, so you can travel tomorrow.

 5 Ideas to Be Creative While You Stay at Home